"How To Write Your Will"

 5. Not leaving something to one child because that child has disabilities

-How to Write Your Will – Choose the Right Executor
+How to Write A Will – Choose the Right Executor

 Not everybody can serve as an Executor.
-There are some important considerations that should be taken into account when choosing your executor.
+When choosing your executor, you should take into account some important considerations.
 In fact, this is so important that I wrote a separate blog post on this topic.
-The short version is that a non US citizen or green card holder cannot serve as an executor without a NY resident.
+Non-US citizens or green card holders cannot be executors in NY without being a resident.

 I often receive calls from people who want to write wills naming their parents, siblings, friends, etc as guardians.
-The only problem is that those individuals sometimes do not live in America, are not US Citizens, and are not greencard holders.
-These individuals look at me like I have three heads when I tell them that those individuals are not going to be able to serve as a fiduciary pursuant to SCPA 707.
+The issue is that some people don’t live in the US, aren’t American citizens, and don’t have green cards.
+People think I’m crazy when I say those people can’t be a fiduciary under SCPA 707.
 If you don’t believe, me, here’s the link: SCPA 707(1)(c)

-If you insist on wanting your non US citizen friend/family/colleague act as the fiduciary, then consider a Trust instead of a Will.
+If you insist on wanting your non US citizen friend/family/colleague act as the fiduciary, then consider a Trust or other estate planning documents, instead of a Will.
 It’s more expensive but it will let you choose that foreign fiduciary.
 Alternatively, appoint a New York resident to serve with the non US citizen fiduciary.

-How to Write Your Will – Choose Beneficiaries for Your Will
+How to Write A Will – Choose Beneficiaries for Your Will

 Make a list of the individuals you want to inherit and how much you want them to receive.
 Be mindful of individuals who are older than you and who may want government benefits.
-You may want to create supplemental needs trust for the benefit of those older individuals so that their benefits are not interrupted when they receive your inheritance.
+Consider a supplemental needs trust for the benefit of older individuals so that their benefits are not interrupted when they receive an inheritance.

 Don’t disinherit somebody because they are on benefits.
 We have special trusts available to meet their needs.